-Krok is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+Krok is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Krok as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Krok has been observed.
 It completes a rotation on its axis every 149.40 days.

 Krok's orbit is 0.18 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Krok has 2 close approaches predicted in the coming decades: